Cart 0

 Seeding Best Practices

-STEP 1: If weed pressure is an issue or you have a history of problem weeds on the field you selected, we recommend a pre-burn herbicide application (with no residual).
-Do not plant on fields with kochia problems.
+STEP 1: If weed pressure is an issue or you have a history of problem weeds on the field you selected, we recommend a pre-burn herbicide application.
+Do not plant in fields with kochia problems.

 STEP 2: If applying Nitrogen, keep below 40 Ibs/actual.
 A multi-species rhizobium inoculant is required.
 Excess nitrogen fertilizer will inhibit legumes in establishing a relationship with rhizobium bacteria. ‘